 Receiving innumerable letters complaining that under the code, “no one will be benefited, except perhaps some Northern Capitalists,” a North Carolina commissioner undertook an anonymous defense of the new code in the Weekly Standard.
 He encouraged the bar to accommodate themselves to change, for “the New York system … bids fair to become national.”
 Purporting to give an overview of the code, the articles were almost entirely about credit.
 “How can we create credit?
 By punctuality,” the commissioner wrote.
 “And how create punctuality? by law, and by law alone.
 Let the law enforce punctuality; let the people of North Carolina learn that the great law of business is, that ‘time is of the essence of the contract.’”
 Under the more certain and speedy remedies of the code, “we may expect that … even that the vaults of the banks of New-York … will be open to our industry.”

 As in postbellum North Carolina, establishing a flow of credit through the remedial system became a leading priority of western lawyers.
 While the new western history has shed significant light on neglected topics of Indian dispossession and environmental management, it has often done so by leaving out of view matters of political economy, a staple of the old western history.
-As one work in that older tradition argued, “Debt collection was the central part of law practice for the [western] bar and remained a key part of private practice throughout the century.”
+As one work in that older tradition argued, “debt collection was the central part of law practice for the [western] bar and remained a key part of private practice throughout the century.”
 On that understanding, one western lawyer succinctly summarized the difference between the code and the common law as “whether a merchant had better try to collect a $500 note or burn it up.”
 Tiring of all the focus on creditors’ remedies, one legislator observed that he “never knew one of these professionals who undertook to write up the beauties of the New York code, … that he did not also break out somewhere with ‘take for instance the case of an action on a promissory note,’ as though the collection of notes was about all there could be any law needed for.”

 The creditors’ remedies in the code gave the codifiers their leading argument against criticisms rooted in the ideology of popular sovereignty.
 “There is no doubt but the people are in favor of anything that promises to hurry up … Justice, and they will go for the old code,” one Colorado newspaper announced.
 New York’s “code practice is the best in excellence,” stated another, “and when I say best I do not mean best for lawyers only, but best for the people—the commonwealth.”
 If the people favored economic progress, certainty of remedy, and efficiency in proceedings, then they favored the New York code, no matter whether they understood or cared about technical rules of pleading and remedies.
 Thus, in their arguments the codifiers imagined themselves the champions of popular sovereignty, for it was they who accomplished what the people actually desired.